'They take children'

 gives a glimpse into the story of Mark Rutledge, an Indigenous man who was adopted out to a white family as part of the federal government's Sixties Scoop program.

-Not My Scoop is a social justice campaign based out of the Yukon and produced through GrandBoy.
+Not My Scoop is a social justice campaign based out of Yukon in Canada's far north and produced through GrandBoy.

 It incorporates a feature-length documentary under development for the CBC's documentary Channel, interactive digital media and educational components.

-The documentary sets out to explores the state of the Indigenous Child Welfare system in Canada.
+The documentary sets out to explores the history, legacy and future of Canada's Indigenous Child Welfare system.

 In Canada, 52.2% of children in foster care are Indigenous, but account for only 7.7% of the child population according to Census 2016.
 This means 14,970 out of 28,665 foster children in private homes under the age of 15 are Indigenous.